ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional parameter "token_upload".
 The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

-* In an Access Token Request

-   The parameter "token_upload" is OPTIONAL in an Access Token Request.
-If present, this parameter MUST encode the CBOR simple value `true` (0xf5).
-The presence of the parameter indicates that C opts in to use the new, alternative ACE workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.
+* The parameter "token_upload" is OPTIONAL in an Access Token Request.
+The presence of this parameter indicates that C opts in to use the new, alternative ACE workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.

+  This parameter can take one of the following integer values.
+When using CBOR, those values are encoded as CBOR unsigned integers.
+The value of the parameter determines whether the follow-up successful Access Token Response will have to include certain information, in case the AS has successfully uploaded the access token to the RS.

+  - 0: The Access Token Response will have to include neither the access token nor its corresponding token hash.

+  - 1: The Access Token Response will have to include the token hash corresponding to the access token, but not the access token.

+  - 2: The Access Token Response will have to include the access token, but not the corresponding token hash.

-   If the AS supports the new ACE workflow and the Access Token Request includes the parameter "token_upload" with value the CBOR simple value `true` (0xf5), then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.
+  If the AS supports the new ACE workflow and the Access Token Request includes the parameter "token_upload" with value 0, 1, or 2, then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.

-* In an Access Token Response

-   The parameter "token_upload" is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
+* The parameter "token_upload" is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
 Otherwise, the parameter "token_upload" MUST NOT be present.

-   - The corresponding Access Token Request included the parameter "token_upload", with value the CBOR simple value `true` (0xf5).
+   - The corresponding Access Token Request included the parameter "token_upload", with value 0, 1, or 2.

-   - The AS has attempted to upload the issued access token at the RS as per the new ACE workflow, irrespective of the result of the token upload.
+   - The AS has attempted to upload the issued access token to the RS as per the new ACE workflow, irrespective of the result of the token upload.

-   When the parameter "token_upload" is present in the Access Token Response, the following applies.
+   When the parameter "token_upload" is present in the Access Token Response, it can take one of the following integer values.
+When using CBOR, those values are encoded as CBOR unsigned integers.

-   - If the token upload at the RS was successful, then the parameter "token_upload" MUST encode the CBOR simple value `true` (0xf5), and the access token MUST NOT be included in the Access Token Response.
+   - If the token upload to the RS was not successful, then the parameter "token_upload" MUST specify the value 1.

+     In this case, the Access Token Response MUST include the parameter "access_token" specifying the issued access token.

-   - If the token upload at the RS was not successful, then the parameter "token_upload" MUST encode the CBOR simple value `false` (0xf4), and the access token MUST be included in the Access Token Response.
+   - If the token upload at the RS was successful, then the parameter "token_upload" MUST specify the value 0.

+     In this case, the Access Token Response can include additional parameters as defined below, depending on the value of the "token_upload" parameter in the corresponding Access Token Request.

+     - If the parameter "token_upload" in the Access Token Request specified the value 0, then the Access Token Response MUST NOT include the parameter "access_token" and MUST NOT include the parameter "token_hash" defined in {{sec-token_hash}}.

+     - If the parameter "token_upload" in the Access Token Request specified the value 1, then the Access Token Response MUST NOT include the parameter "access_token" and MUST include the parameter "token_hash" defined in {{sec-token_hash}}, specifying the hash corresponding to the issued access token and computed as defined in {{sec-token_hash}}.

+     - If the parameter "token_upload" in the Access Token Request specified the value 2, then the Access Token Response MUST include the parameter "access_token" specifying the issued access token and MUST NOT include the parameter "token_hash" defined in {{sec-token_hash}}.

 ### Examples

 {{fig-example-AS-to-C-token-upload}} shows an example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

+The Access Token Request specifies the parameter "token_upload" with value 0.
+That is, C indicates that it requires neither the access token nor the corresponding token hash from the AS, in case the AS successfully uploads the access token to the RS.

-The Access Token Response specifies the parameter "token_upload" with value the CBOR simple value `true` (0xf5), which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+The Access Token Response specifies the parameter "token_upload" with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

-Consistently, the Access Token Response does not include the access token, while it still includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.
+Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes neither the access token nor its corresponding token hash, while it still includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
    / Access Token Request /